County of Carmarthenshire

 Cors Goch is part of a lowland raised mire and is one of the last six large raised bogs in Wales.
 Alder carr and Downy Birch make up most of the southern boundary.

-• LNR Dynefor Castle Woods
+• LNR Dynefwr Castle Woods

 WebpageSatellite View

 Castle Woods is comprised of two areas of ancient semi-natural woodland with veteran trees on the steep south and west-facing slope that overlooks the River Tywi.
 Pendunculate Oak is interspersed with Ash, Beech and Sycamore, with 45% of the Elm having been lost to disease.
 The understory is comprised of Holly, Hazel, Elder, and Spindle.
-Breeding birds include Great Spotted, Green and rarely Lesser Spotted Woodpecker, Treecreeper, Nuthatch, Redstart, Pied and Spotted Flycatcher.
+Breeding birds include Red Kite, Great Spotted, Green Woodpecker, Treecreeper, Nuthatch, Redstart, Pied and Spotted Flycatcher.
 Resident birds of prey include Sparrowhawk, Buzzard and Tawny Owl.
 The floodplain grassland below the wood holds numbers of roosting wildfowl including Goosander, Mallard, Pochard, Shoveler, Teal, Tufted Duck with Pintail, Whooper Swan and Wigeon, in winter, and occasional Little and Great White Egrets.

 • LNR Ffrwd Farm Mire